How to get to Kamikochi in Winter

 Summary

 Winter Kamikochi is a magical place reserved for those who are prepared.
-It offers a solitude that is impossible to find in summer.
-After you’re done, you can visit the Okuhida area, a popular hot spring area nearby, where there are plently of onsens and winter activities for people to rest after a day in Kamikochi.
+It offers a solitude that is impossible to find in the crowded summer.
+After you’re done in the Kamikochi area, we recommend visitng the Okuhida area, a popular hot spring area nearby, where there are plently of onsens (hot springs) and winter activities for people to rest after a day in Kamikochi.

 • Difficulty: Hard / Expert